Why is there a worldwide shortage of diesel and how it can affect you

 In Europe and the US, equities fell to their lowest levels since the 2008 financial crisis, he notes.

-A US government official told reporters in late May that US President Joe Biden is discussing the possibility of using an emergency diesel stockpile, created in the northeast of the country more than two decades ago, and so far only used once. to alleviate the effects of Hurricane Sandy in 2012.
+A US government official told reporters in late May that US President Joe Biden is discussing the possibility of using an emergency stockpile of diesel, created in the northeast of the country more than two decades ago, and so far only used once. to alleviate the effects of Hurricane Sandy in 2012.

 The objective would be to increase the supply of fuels to lower prices, which contributed to the US registering its highest inflation in four decades, something that could tarnish the performance of the ruling Democratic Party in the parliamentary elections in November.